 Charging is a respectable ~2A, and, and takes just over 2 hours.

 Pulse Width Modulation

-Andúril lights (that aren’t the linear drive as the Emisar D4V2 with E21A is) has PWM, we know this.
+Andúril lights (that aren’t the linear drive as the Emisar D4V2 with E21A is) have PWM, we know this.
 It’s not bad enough that I notice it though (surprisingly; it’s pretty slow on low!)

 You’ll note 9 test modes below (while there are only 7 stepped modes).
 Since the ramped low is much lower than the stepped mode’s low, I’ve included it.
 The right-most is the “double click turbo.”